All About PMI

 HOW CAN YOU AVOID PAYING PMI?

 There are ways of both avoiding PMI and achieving a smaller than 20 percent down payment.
 Many lenders offer a loan called an “80/10/10.”
-Instead of one loan, you get two.
+Instead of one loan, you get two, the house buying companies in Stafford, Texas can help you understand this in a better way.
 You’ll have a first mortgage of 80 percent of the home’s value, a second mortgage of 10 percent of the home’s value, and you’ll make a 10 percent down payment.
 Some lenders may even offer an 80/15/5.
 This may seem bizarre, since you’re still borrowing the same amount of money, but the lender in the “first position” is only on the hook for 80 percent, which is less of a risk than a higher amount.
 You get the small down payment and the tax-deductible interest.
 In addition, the total monthly payments are often smaller than one larger loan with PMI.

 The other way out is to get a loan that builds the PMI into the interest rate.
 In this case, you agree to pay a higher interest rate in exchange for the lender loaning you more money than they normally would.
 It can be a nice compromise, because the interest is still tax deductible and it’s simpler than doing two loan transactions.
 The key here is comparison.
 Ask your loan agent to run some numbers for you on an 80/10/10 and a loan with built-in PMI.
 Then see which one will cost less.